 The requirements related to this testing were incorporated into other test suites for validation.
-A review of all testing performed and notation of any pertinent issues encountered also factored into the requirements validation consideration.

 This testing covered, Verity Scan with optional modem, Verity vDrive, Verity Relay and Verity Count.

 This testing was completed without issue, and each device and application.